SkyKuang/SCARL/README.md

 # Robustness Exploration of Semantic Information in Adversarial Training

 ## Introduction
-### This is the implementation of the ICLR2023 submission ["Robustness Exploration of Semantic Information in Adversarial Training"]
+### This is the implementation of the paper ["Semantically Consistent Visual Representation for Adversarial Robustness"]

 ## Usage
 ### Installation